marytet/DataAnalystPortfolio/customer_churn_prediction_and_retention/README.md

 <br/>

 ![img](graphs/churn_distribution.png)
-According to the graphs above, we can draw some interesting conclusions:<br/>
+According to the graphs above, we can draw some interesting conclusions:

 - From the age distribution graph, we can see that the peak of churn customers is 25-27 years old, while the peak of staying customers is 30-32 years old.
 This suggests that Model Fitness needs to focus on retaining younger customers.
 <br/>